-I know that feeling of excitement when you start making money with your blog.
+I know that excitement when you start making money with your blog.
 For years, I’ve been offering my resources to teach fellow bloggers how they can earn money online, and one question keeps coming back: “How To Know When Your Blog Can Start Earning Money?”

 So, if you want to know if your blog has already covered the income-earning essentials, just continue reading and get ready to learn how to know when your blog can start earning money.